entrity/stackedit-computer-vision/papers-read/Currently Reading.md

 ### Misc

-For localizing smaller objects, add a passthrough layer that brings features from an earlier layer at double resolution; concat fine-grained features with the higher-res features (as additional channels)
+For localizing smaller objects, add a passthrough layer that brings features from an earlier layer at double resolution.
+Stack adjacent features in high-res maps so that the spatial dimensions drop to match that of the low-res maps so that the they two can be concatenated.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5ODc2NzI5NywtNjQwNDE4MTMsMjA3MT
+eyJoaXN0b3J5IjpbOTY0MzIzMTcxLC02NDA0MTgxMywyMDcxMT
-EzNDQxOSwtMTkxNzA4OTI3MywtMjAzNzA4NTM4OCwtMjA1NDgx
+M0NDE5LC0xOTE3MDg5MjczLC0yMDM3MDg1Mzg4LC0yMDU0ODE4
-ODY4MywzOTgyMDQ1MzIsMTE3ODAyMjM0MiwtODc3OTM3MTM3LD
+NjgzLDM5ODIwNDUzMiwxMTc4MDIyMzQyLC04Nzc5MzcxMzcsMT
-ExMjYzNzgwNjIsLTExMDk5OTYxOSwtMTk5MzgwMDEyMiwyMDU2
+EyNjM3ODA2MiwtMTEwOTk5NjE5LC0xOTkzODAwMTIyLDIwNTY1
-NTA4NTcsLTE2MDk3NDQ3MjIsLTI1NjIyMDc1NywtMTQyOTQ0Nz
+MDg1NywtMTYwOTc0NDcyMiwtMjU2MjIwNzU3LC0xNDI5NDQ3MT
-EwNywyNzI5NjI2NTMsMTg4MDg3MDUyNiwxNzg2OTgyMTg0XX0=
+A3LDI3Mjk2MjY1MywxODgwODcwNTI2LDE3ODY5ODIxODRdfQ==

 -->